dialtr/libcount/README.md

 correction (based on empirical research conducted by the paper's authors) is implemented in libcount.

-For the sake of simplicity and portability, the library exposes a C-style interface, modeled after the OpenSSL hash functions.

-Both C/C++ interfaces are available.
+Both C and C++ interfaces are available.
 The examples below demonstrate use.

 ## Current Status